Online Teaching Guidance

 Design and planning for online learning:

-College has developed two documents to help you as you develop teaching for next year
+College has developed two documents to help you as you develop teaching for this academic year

 Principles to build in: Principles for online and blended learning

 A checklist for applying to your course: Checklist for online modules

 and particularly the section on online learning and teaching:

 This contains some useful guidance to think through when considering how/whether to combine synchronous/asynchronous content, as well as case studies which are helpful for seeing the range of activities that are possible.

 If it is useful you could plan out each lecture using this (optional) template.
 Its usefulness is that it makes concrete for each lecture your thinking about the intended learning outcomes and the engagement point you plan to use.

 https://www.imperial.ac.uk/natural-sciences/education-and-teaching/remote-teaching/online-learning/ has several more case studies and tips on design.